datacarpentry/semester-biology/syllabus.md

 question & answer sessions, followed by hands on computing exercises.
 The course will be taught using R and SQLite, but the concepts learned will easily apply to all programming languages and database management systems.
-No background in programming of databases is required.
+No background in programming or databases is required.

 ### Prerequisite Knowledge and Skills